Meet your team:

 When Madi isn't out with the team, you can find her working with her own two dogs, Diesel and Daisy, searching for the best Mexican food in the Greater Boston Area, or enjoying the beaches in New Hampshire.

-Andy Gonzalez, Walker + Sitter
+Andy Gonzalez, Handler + Sitter

 Andy received an undergraduate degree in Electrical engineering at Northeastern University.
 He spent his summers helping out Boston for the dogs any time he could.
 He has an everlasting love for all the dogs, especially the certified bad dogs club!
 He is a huge Boston sports fan and huge fan of the BFTD fam!

-Hannah Goehner, Walker
+Hannah Goehner, Handler

 “Study.
 Pups.
 Sleep.
 Repeat.”
 This has been Hannah’s motto since her undergrad days in North Dakota, where she began dog walking and pet sitting when not studying.
 In 2015, she and her family moved to Boston for school opportunities and her partner’s work.
 She continued to dog walk and pet sit through Rover until 2019.
 While she enjoyed the time she spent with her clients and their pets, she felt it was time to learn about dog handling and training.
 That’s when she found Boston For the Dogs.
 Currently, Hannah is also working towards her doctoral degree in Clinical Psychology and is grateful for the opportunity to pursue both of her passions: mental health and dogs.
 In her free time, Hannah enjoys hiking, baking, reading, and cuddling with her two pups, Knox and Essex.

-Sarah Printy, Walker + Sitter
+Sarah Printy, Handler + Sitter

 Sarah has a degree in architecture from Northeastern University and has been working in the design and construction world since graduation in 2016.
 While working full time in Design & Construction and now working towards a Masters of Architecture, she knew her life was still missing something: dogs.
 She joined BFTD to fill that void and now enjoys taking homework breaks with some puppy therapy, while continuing to grow her dog handling and training skills.
 For Sarah, nothing is more calming than snuggling on the couch with a pup or going for a hike in the woods with a few four legged friends.
 In her very limited free time, she also figure skates and fantasizes about where in the world she will travel next.